amstee/EasyCut/infra/README.md

 The `load-balancer.yml` file define our first load balancer service which direct the egress trafic to our nginx pods.

 Each EasyCut service has its corresponding service inside the k8 cluster allowing us to load balance the traffic and scale the pods.

+**Deploy :**

+1. Make sure your kubectl environment is setted to deploy on your cluster
+2. Run the command `TAG=**YOUR TAG** ./easy-cut.sh deploy k8`

+This command will first deploy the configuration to your k8 cluster, then it will deploy the services.